agargallis/agargalliis/README.md

 # agargallis
 💢Personal Profile💢
-# 👋 Hi, I'm Agargallis
+# 👋 Hi, I'm Antonis Gargallis

 Welcome to my GitHub profile!
-I'm a developer passionate about creating impactful software solutions and continuously learning new technologies.
+I'm a student ibeginner developer passionate about creating impactful software solutions and continuously learning new technologies.

 ---

 ## 🌟 About Me
-- 🎓 **Education**: Self-motivated learner with a background in computer science.
+- 🎓 **Education**: Department of Informatics and Telecommunications
-- 💻 **Skills**: Experienced in Python, JavaScript, and C.
+- 💻 **Skills**: Learner in C and VHDL.
-- 🌱 **Currently Learning**: Advanced React.js and exploring Rust.
-- 🎯 **Hobbies**: Solving puzzles, gaming, and contributing to open-source projects.
+- 🎯 **Hobbies**: Playing basketball and trying to get accustomed to Computer Science.

 ---